OCA/product-variant/product_variant_default_code/README.rst

 Product Variant Default Code
 ============================

+This module automatically generate Product Reference (default_code) according to attributes data with a configurable behavior.

-This module allows to define a reference mask on the product templates so the variants references are automatically set.
+It defines a reference mask on the product templates so the variants references are automatically set.
 For example:

 - Product template: Jacket